Platform data in residential tourism

 DataLab

-The latest figures show that the rental of accommodations offered by private individuals via an online platform is well established.
-In 2022, 856,000 accommodations were booked via an online platform, with travellers spending a total of 8,624,000 nights.
-This is an increase of 32% compared to 2021 and the highest number of stays and overnight stays in accommodations offered by individuals since the launch of this experimental statistic in 2018.
+The rental of accommodations offered by private individuals via an online platform is well established, as demonstrated by the latest figures of Statbel, the Belgian statistical office.
+In 2023, 1,098,000 stays were booked via an online platform, with travellers spending a total of 11,074,000 nights.
+This is an increase of 17% compared to 2022 and the highest number of stays and nights in accommodations offered by individuals since the launch of this experimental statistic in 2018.

 Nearly half of overnight stays took place in the Flemish Region

 The Flemish Region registers the largest number of overnight stays in accommodations offered by private individuals and booked via an online platform.
-In 2022, 48.5% of all overnight stays took place in the Flemish Region, 32.2% in the Walloon Region and finally 19.3% in the Brussels-Capital Region.
-Compared to 2021, the Brussels-Capital Region in particular sees a strong increase in overnight stays (+87.0%).
-Nevertheless, the capital remains the only region where the number of overnight stays in 2022 remains below the 2019 level.
-So the Brussels-Capital Region counted 444,000 fewer overnight stays compared to 2019 (-21.0%).
+In 2023, 48% of all overnight stays took place in the Flemish Region, 32% in the Walloon Region and finally 20% in the Brussels-Capital Region.

 At district level, Brussels-Capital remains the district with the largest number of overnight stays booked with a private individual via an online platform.
-Throughout the whole calendar year 2022, 1,666,000 overnight stays took place in the capital.
-The districts Ostend (757,000 overnight stays) and Bruges (704,000 overnight stays) complete the top 3.
-In Wallonia, Verviers was the most popular district with 567,000 overnight stays and occupies the fifth national place.
+Throughout the whole calendar year 2023, 2,207,000 overnight stays took place in the capital.
+The districts Ostend (983,000 overnight stays), Antwerp (911,000), Bruges (893,000) and Veurne (757,000) complete the top 5.
+In Wallonia, Verviers has the most overnight stays (744,000) and occupies the sixth place nationwide.

 In recent years, various apps have come into use that bring people into contact with each other to exchange goods and services.
 More and more consumers use an online platform to book a holiday home or have a meal delivered to their home by a bicycle courier.
 As a result, the economic importance of the sharing economy is growing rapidly.